pranaybedekar/Java-Interns-SYNC-INTERNS/README.md

 # Java-Interns-SYNC-INTERNS
-All Tasks Provided by Sync Intern's of Java Interns contains in this Repo.
+All Tasks Provided of Sync interns Java interns contains in this Files.